mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/supported-graphql-operations.md

 Mendix currently supports only the operations described here.
 {{% /alert %}}

-A client can request an operation of a GraphQL service by sending a `POST` request to the location of the service.
+A client can request an operation of a GraphQL service by sending a `POST` request to the [location](/refguide/published-odata-services/#location) of the service.
 The service supports request content types `application/graphql` and `application/json`.
 We use `application/graphql` for the examples in this document.

+For each published entity, Mendix publishes 2 queries: one to retrieve all objects, the other to retrieve a single object by key.
+Note that GraphQL exposed names are the same as the OData exposed names, but use a lowercase first character.

+Besides these queries, it supports introspection queries.

 ## 2 Retrieving All Objects